gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 Summing up: the microservice needs to be capable to send 200 products information to MQ per minute.

 ### My Simple Idea
-   1. Create an endpoint to save the request in a table
+   1. Create an endpoint to save the all requests coming up in a table.
    2. Create a Spring Batch Job to read from this table, process the product information and send to the MQ.
-   3. (**Here is the catch**)-> To meet the requirement number 4 on **The big picture** I will need to control the ItemReader my self.
+   3. (**Here is the catch**)-> To meet the requirement number 4 on [The big picture](#The Big Picture) I will need to control the ItemReader my self.

 Why not?
    1. Spring Batch is easy to deal with concurrency situation.